U.S. Prosecutors Sue To Stop Nation's First Supervised Injection Site For Opioids

 "We have a disagreement on the analysis and intention of the law," Goldfein says.
 "We don't think it was intended to prevent activities such as this, and perhaps it will take a court's ruling to move the issue forward."

-The provision of the law in question is widely known as the crackhouse statute.
+The provision of the law in question is widely known as the crack house statute.
 It makes it illegal to maintain a space for the purpose of making, storing, distributing or using an illegal drug.
 Safehouse would not make or provide opioids to users.
 But it would allow people to bring in their own drugs, to use while being monitored by medical staff.

 A study by Alex Kreit, a drug policy specialist and law professor at Thomas Jefferson School of Law in San Diego, found that the law has been successfully used by prosecutors in situations that include a drug seller operating out of a car dealership; rave parties where ecstasy was prevalent; and a concert promoter who threw "jam band" music festivals where illegal drugs flowed freely.